Kenny2github/skule-bylaws/manuals/president-manual.md

 1. In June of their term, the President:
    1. Joins the Skule™ float at the Pride Parade along with the other Officers (either on the float or as a marcher, at the Blue & Gold Committee's discretion)
    1. Attends the ESSCO Presidents' Meeting (PM) along with the [External Relations Director](external-relations-manual.md)
-1. In July of their term, the President ensures that an [Orientation](orientation-manual.md) budget has been finalized.
+1. In July of their term, the President:
+   1. Ensures that an [Orientation](orientation-manual.md) budget has been finalized
+   1. May attend a pre-meeting with other student representatives of the SEF Committee
+   1. May attend a Summer SEF Committee meeting
 1. In August of their term, the President:
    1. Assists the [Orientation Chair](orientation-manual.md) where requested
    1. Attends the EngSoc table at Fall Clubs Fair during Orientation along with the other Officers
 1. In September of their term, the President attends the CFES Summit on the Development of Engineering Societies (SDES, f.k.a.
 Presidents' Meeting or PM) along with the [External Relations Director](external-relations-manual.md)
+1. In October, December, February, and April of their term, the President:
+   1. Attends the Provostial Undergraduate Student Advisory Group meeting
+   1. Checks in with the [VP Academic](vpa-manual.md) on any Faculty Council strategy, if applicable
+   1. Attends the Faculty Council Executive Committee meeting along with the [VP Academic](vpa-manual.md)
+   1. Attends the Faculty Council meeting along with the [VP Academic](vpa-manual.md)
 1. In October of their term, the President attends the Annual General Meeting and presents a mid-term report to the Accountability Meeting along with the other Officers.
-1. In November of their term, the President shows face at the traditional Skule™ Remembrance Day ceremonies along with the other Officers, and lays the EngSoc wreath at The Soldiers' Tower during the University ceremonies.
+1. In November of their term, the President:
+   1. Shows face at the traditional Skule™ Remembrance Day ceremonies along with the other Officers, and lays the EngSoc wreath at The Soldiers' Tower during the University ceremonies
+   1. Attends a pre-meeting with other student representatives of the SEF Committee
+   1. Attends the Fall SEF Committee meeting
 1. In December of their term, the President shows face at the traditional Skule™ ceremonies for the National Day of Remembrance and Action on Violence Against Women.
 1. In January of their term, the President:
    1. Shows face at Godiva Week events and assists the Blue & Gold Committee with them where requested
    1. Attends [Cannonball](cannonball-manual.md) (for free) along with the other Officers and possibly gives a speech there if requested by the Director
    1. Attends the EngSoc table at Winter Clubs Fair during Godiva Week along with the other Officers
+   1. Chairs the hiring committee for the Orientation Chair
    1. Gives speeches at the [Iron Pin Ceremonies](iron-pin-manual.md)
    1. May, depending on the will and budget of the [External Relations Director](external-relations-manual.md), attend the CFES Canadian Engineering Leadership Conference (CELC) with them
 1. In February of their term, the President: